tatyana-perlova/pytaxis/README.md

 ## Py-taxis
-Py-taxis is a python library for analysis of movies of swimming bacteria.
+Py-taxis is a Python package for analysis of movies of swimming bacteria.
+**[Read the tutorial]**(/examples/Full_walkthrough.html) for details on how to use it.